Levels of Care

 Sobriety meetings are very beneficial in helping people stay on their road to recovery.
 Some of the most famous of these meeting are Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and SMART meetings.

 AA and NA offer a 12-step program that helps people who are in recovery.
-AA and NA are group meetings and they rely heavily on sponsorship.
+AA and NA are group meetings that rely heavily on sponsorship.
 In AA and NA, a sponsor is someone who has either completed the twelve steps or has made significant progress.

 The sponsor mentors and otherwise helps the person they are sponsoring navigate the steps and stay on their road to recovery.
 Members may also be encouraged to contact their sponsor outside of meetings if they need help staying on their road to recovery.